Start Building Your Child’s Credit

 Freeze Your Credit

-In case someone has managed to steal your info online, you can freeze your credit to prevent identity criminals from opening accounts using your information, which can help defend against identity theft.
+In case someone has managed to steal your or your child’s info online, you can freeze your credit to prevent identity criminals from opening accounts using the stolen information, which can help defend against identity theft.
 All you need to do is contact the three major consumer credit bureaus—Experian, TransUnion, and Equifax—to request a freeze on your files.

 Top Products and Services for Enhanced Identity Security

-• Password managers—Securely stores usernames, passwords, and other sensitive data so you can keep track of them more easily
+- Password managers—These tools securely store usernames, passwords, and other sensitive data so you can keep track of them more easily

-• Anti-phishing software—Filters email for malicious links and blocks access to dangerous websites that could contain ID theft schemes
+- Anti-phishing software—This technology filters emails for malicious links and blocks access to dangerous websites that could contain ID theft schemes

-• Encrypted messaging apps—Help you send private messages using military-grade encryption, ensuring your conversations are secure from outside parties
+- Encrypted messaging apps—These apps help you send private messages using military-grade encryption, ensuring your conversations are secure from outside parties

 Protect Your Family’s Identities With FreeKick